laurarokkjaer/Language_portfolio_assignment_1/README.md

       - cd src (changing the directory to the src folder in order to run the script)

-      - python image_search.py (calling the function within the script)
+      - python collocate_tool.py.py (calling the function within the script)

 - when processed, there will be a messagge saying that the script has succeeded and that the outputs can be seen in the output folder

 ## Discussion of results
-The result of this script is an image which contains one target flower image and the calculated three similar images, as well as the calculated distance scores of the images.
-Furthermore, a csv file is made with the results (similar images).

-For further development, it could have been interesting to look at how to make the script run with a user defined input.
-Since this code have already been through a transision from jupiter notebook to .py script, it would not have been much change to do.
-For the user to parse an argument via the command line when running the code, the script would have been more reproduceble/reuseble, because of the fact that the user wpuld be able to define the target image themselves.
+The reuslts of this assignment shows a table of valuable information from the chosen text, shuch as the words, it's collocate count, word count and the mutual information scores for all words close to the target keyword = "love".
+For futher development it would could be useful to have made the script capable of runnign trough a whole corpus of texts and then creating a table with the above informations for each text in that corpus.